mengyuan-lee/accelerated_GBD/README.md

 For any reproduce, further research or development, please kindly cite our TWC Journal paper:

 M. Lee, N. Ma, G. Yu, and H. Dai, “Accelerating generalized Benders decomposition for wireless resource allocation”, IEEE Trans.
-Commun., vol. 20, no. 2, pp. 1233-1247, Feb.
+Wireless Commun., vol. 20, no. 2, pp. 1233-1247, Feb.
 2021.

 # How to use?
 ## Requirements